timothewt/SP100AnalysisWithGNNs/README.md

 # 📊 S&P100 Analysis with Graph Neural Networks 📈
 Welcome to the S&P100 Analysis with Graph Neural Networks project!
-This project focuses on analyzing the S&P100 stocks, which represent 100 leading U.S. stocks, utilizing the power of Graph Neural Networks (GNNs) for comprehensive insights.
+This project focuses on analyzing the S&P100 stocks, which represent 100 leading U.S. stocks, using the power of Graph Neural Networks (GNNs) for comprehensive insights.

 ## Overview
 The project comprises two main phases: